 There are a number of benefits of compound exercises over isolation exercises:

-- Better transfer to sporting performance: By better replicating sporting movements, compound exercises are fantastic functional exercises.
+- Better transfer to sporting performance: By better-replicating sporting movements, compound exercises are fantastic functional exercises.
 They do this by recruiting more muscle groups and mirroring the movements used in sports.

 - Reduced training times: By recruiting a greater number of muscles in each movement, you’re able to achieve a far higher degree of stress on the body and train more muscles at once.
 This reduces the time you need to be in the gym.

-- Better balance: As long as you train each body part and don’t neglect groups, compound exercises are better at keeping the muscles balanced thanks to the replication of real life movements.
+- Better balance: As long as you train each body part and don’t neglect groups, compound exercises are better at keeping the muscles balanced thanks to the replication of real-life movements.

 - Increased hormonal release: When exercising, growth hormones are released to stimulate recovery and growth.
-By recruiting a higher numbers of muscle groups, more growth hormone is released which equates to greater muscle growth and strength.
+By recruiting a higher number of muscle groups, more growth hormone is released which equates to greater muscle growth and strength.

 - Burn more fat: By recruiting a greater number of muscle groups, you burn more calories in the movement and therefore burn more fat overall.